HackerDom/ctf-cloud/cloud/README.md

 For example: ```./init_cloud.sh 188.166.118.28 cloud.ructf.org```

-The script patches ip in 'inventory.cfg' file and domain name in 'cloud_master/files/api_srv/cloud_common.py', in gen/gen_conf_client_entergame_prod.py, in cloud_master/files/wsgi/cloudapi.wsgi, in cloud_master/files/apache2/000-default.conf and cloud_master/files/nginx/cloud files.
+The script patches an IP address in 'inventory.cfg' file and domain name in 'cloud_master/files/api_srv/cloud_common.py', in gen/gen_conf_client_entergame_prod.py, in cloud_master/files/wsgi/cloudapi.wsgi, in cloud_master/files/apache2/000-default.conf and cloud_master/files/nginx/cloud files.

-This can take about 30 minutes.

 After that, it generates a directory with init cloud state and copies it in cloud_master/files/api_srv/db_init_state_prod.
 Every subdirectory in this directory contains cloud state for single team.
 The states of cloud, VPN configs, root password and its hash, hash of the team token.

 This directory should be renamed to "db" after the deploy.
+The proccess of config generation can take about 30 minutes.

 The team tokens are in "gen/tokens_prod" directory.
 They should be sent to participants before the game.

 #### Obtain the SSL Certificates ####

-The cloud is accessed by the browser with https protocol, so it need a valid certificates.
-The easiest way to obtain them is to log in on the cloud host with ssh, make sure that its domain name resolves to its IP address, and execute these commands, replacing cloud.ructf.org with your domain:
+The cloud is accessed by the browser with https protocol, so it need valid certificates.
+The easiest way to obtain them is to log in on the cloud host with SSH, make sure that its domain name resolves to its IP address, and execute these commands, replacing cloud.ructf.org with your domain:

 ```
 apt update && apt install certbot